jrubes/PIA-Tunnel/ReadMe.txt

 		Will kill openvpn, reset the firewall and restart the network interfaces.

 	pia-status
-		Will display your VPN IP address and the port forward to 192.168.10.101
+		Will display your VPN IP address and the port forwarded to 192.168.10.101

 	pia-update
 		Will update files within /pia/ from https://github.com/KaiserSoft/PIA-Tunnel/